 Katie Von Hofwegen

-Katie Van Hofwegen is poised for her fourth year at the helm of Grace College's volleyball program.
+Katie Van Hofwegen is poised for her fifth year at the helm of Grace College's volleyball program.
 She is fresh off leading the Lady Lancers to back-to-back appearances at NCCAA Nationals and 20-win seasons.

 Van Hofwegen started her career at Grace on a strong note, guiding the Lady Lancers to 19 wins in her first season and the No. 4 seed in the competitive Crossroads League.
 She won her first postseason game against rival Bethel to advance to the league tournament semifinals.
 Grace also won the season-opening Grace College Classic, going 4-0 to kick off her career.